astropy/photutils/docs/segmentation.rst

-Let's find sources that have 5 connected pixels that are each greater than the corresponding pixel-wise ``threshold`` level defined above (i.e. 2 sigma per pixel above the background noise).
+Let's find sources that have 5 connected pixels that are each greater than the corresponding pixel-wise ``threshold`` level defined above (i.e., 2 sigma per pixel above the background noise).
 Note that by default "connected pixels" means "8-connected" pixels, where pixels touch along their edges or corners.
 One can also use "4-connected" pixels that touch only along their edges by setting ``connectivity=4``